astronomer/docs/software/import-idp-groups.md

 Save this configuration and push it to your platform as described in [Apply a Platform Config Change](apply-platform-config.md).

-After you apply the configuration, no individual users can be invited or reassigned their roles in Astronomer Software.
-All new users must be imported through a Team in order to access your installation.
+After you apply the configuration, individual users can't be invited or assigned Workspace or Deployment-level roles in Astronomer Software.
+These users must be imported through a Team by a System Admin to access your installation.
+Individual users can be assigned system-level roles only by your root user.